-There are four type of vegetation along the trail.
-The vegetation changes as the altitude elevates.
-Blue pine forest is prominent in
+There are four types of vegetation along the trail.
+The vegetation changes as the altitude elevate.
+The blue pine forest is prominent in

 the lower altitude, mixed coniferous forest in the middle range, fir forest and Juniper forest around the pass.
 The main tree species are Blue pine, Poplar, Walnut, Oak, Hemlock, Spruce, Fir, Larch, Juniper, Rhododendron et al.